jirwin/treslek-github/README.md

 treslek-github
 ==============

-A treslek plugin to handle incoming webhooks from Github
+A treslek plugin for interacting with Github.